 The question today is, do you need an internal HR staff?
 When is staffing up an HR department important, and when should you consider HR outsourcing?

-The reality is, a well-functioning HR department (often in consultation with counsel) can ensure that you are compliant, have payroll figured out, onboard everyone appropriately, and hire the correct people, while also ensuring that the current employees are comfortable, and that the culture continues to improve.
+The reality is, a well-functioning HR department (often in consultation with counsel) can help ensure that you are compliant, have payroll figured out, and onboard everyone appropriately, while also ensuring that employees feel taken care of, and that your company maintains a healthy workplace culture.

 It’s so easy to take an all-or-nothing approach to the outsourcing of HR.
 But since each business is unique, one way to simplify the conversation around outsourcing HR or keeping it in-house is to consider the growth stage of your business.